75lb/usage-stats/README.md

 // app is running in 'encoding' mode.. usageStats.screenView('encoding')

-// finished, send stats (or store if offline)
+// finished - mark the session as complete
-// and mark the session as complete. usageStats.send().end()
+// and send stats (or store if offline). usageStats.end().send()
 ```

 ## List of stats sent